NOAA-ORR-ERD/orr-conda-recipes/README.rst

 Recipes for building conda packages for many (all?) of the third party packages required by ORR tools -- specifically GNOME

-This repo should give you all you need to build conda pacakges for various third party tools needed by py_gnome.
-IN theoery, these will be built by ORR developers, and provided on binstar in the NOAA-ORR-ERD channel.
-But you you want to build yourself, this is how to do it.
+This repo should give you all you need to build conda packages for various third party tools needed by py_gnome.
+In theory, these will be built by ORR developers, and provided on binstar in the NOAA-ORR-ERD channel.
+But if you want to build them yourself, this is how to do it.

 Getting set up
 ###############